Jlindhub/cppcourserepos/README.md

-# cppcourserepos
+# cpp course repos
-cpp course repositories
+collective repository for various c++ tasks done during our school course on the subject.